No ESI data

 Quebec

 Additionally, wearing two earphones while driving is considered to be illegal.
-Getting caught wearing more than one earphone can lead to a $100 to $200 fine.
+Getting caught wearing more than one earphone can lead up to a $200 fine.

 New Brunswick